 Southern Collard Greens Recipe

-Collard greens have such history and significance within America’s culinary traditions; these greens date back to hundreds of years.
-Additionally, they’ve been apart of Black culture for probably longer than I’m even aware of.
+Collard greens have such history and significance within America’s culinary traditions; these greens date back hundreds of years.
+Additionally, they’ve been a part of Black culture for probably longer than I’m even aware of.

 What Is The History Of Collard Greens? ✊🏾

 During the years that African Americans were under enslavement, collard greens were among the only vegetables that we could grow and harvest to feed our families.
 Consequently, it was enslaved Black people that made Southern collard greens gain popularity.
-Moreover, the way in which *we* would transform these large, dark, leafy greens into something magical; would be known as one of America’s greatest culinary contributions today.
+Moreover, how *we* would transform these large, dark, leafy greens into something magical; would be known as one of America’s greatest culinary contributions today.

 What Is The Pot Likker/Pot Liquor?

 Enslaved Africans took these collard greens and prepared them in such a unique way.
-The method consisted of slow cooking collard greens in a rich and flavorful thin-like gravy or stock known as pot likker.
-The pot likker is commonly found within elements such as onion, garlic, smoked ham hocks, chicken stock, red pepper flakes, hot sauce, and more!
-With this rich + savory pot likker, collard greens go from bland/bitter to downright delicious to put it mildly.
+The method consisted of slow cooking collard greens in a rich and flavorful thin-like gravy or brothy liquid gold known as pot likker.
+The pot likker is found within elements such as onion, garlic, smoked ham hocks, chicken stock, red pepper flakes, hot sauce, and more!
+With this rich + savory pot likker, collard greens go from bland/bitter to downright delicious, to put it mildly.

 How Are Collard Greens Sourced?